cmudig/counterpoint/README.md

 # Counterpoint: Canvas Animation Library

 This is a library to help people develop beautiful large-scale animated data visualizations using HTML5 Canvas and WebGL.
+[See the docs >](https://dig.cmu.edu/counterpoint)

 ## Installation and Usage